 Do not be intimidated if this bullying is ever directed at you — instead, try to see them for what they truly are.
 Online fraudsters live a dishonest and fear-filled existence, needing to rely on lies just to make a living.
 People like these do not breathe easy, for the walls will always be closing in on them.

-And never hide or push away your own inner voice and truth.
-When one person stands up to a bully, he/she lights a candle and gives courage to 100 other people to light their own candles.
-Darkness is nothing in the face of a single, solitary flame.
+And never hide your own inner voice.
+When one person stands up to a bully, he/she gives courage to many others.

 User reviews in skin lightening websites and forums offer powerful credibility